ChipCE/HevORT-lite/README.md

 - Use off-the-shell parts
 - Does not need special tool to make the parts
 - Affordable price
-- Semi enclosed by default, can be convert to fullly enclosed if needed
+- Semi enclosed by default, can be convert to fullly enclosed if needed.If you want fully enclosed frame, get the 4 main vertical extrusion about 100mm logner

 ## Feature